 Consolidation patterns can result in some strong breakouts, and if traded correctly, can result in some stellar profits when trading stocks and options.
-When the market comes to an indecision in regards to the value of a specific stock, price action often rotates above and below an “average price.”
-This given price, or “point of control” when referring to volume profile, might be fairly stable, or could possibly be trending upward or downward.
-As this consolidation comes to what is referred to as a “balance,” price action will often tighten around this point of control.
-An example of this behavior is show below on the $BA daily chart:
+When the market comes to an indecision in regards to the value of a specific stock or financial instrument, price action often rotates above and below an “average price.”
+This given price (or “point of control” when referring to volume profile) might be fairly stable, or could possibly be trending upward or downward.
+As this consolidation comes to what is referred to as a “balance,” price action will often tighten around this point of control, creating a coiling action.
+An example of this behavior is show below on the $BA daily chart below:

 This price action based on the point of control is typically what creates the formation of patterns that we see on our charts.
 Some may avoid such consolidation patterns, as they appear as sideways price action.
 However, couple this consolidation with other methods of technical analysis, and certain traders are able to determine whether said consolidation is a build-up situation to a large upcoming breakout of the stock price and option premium price.